 Many times we hear about companies wanting to get listed on the stock exchanges.
 The reverse of this can also happen and it is termed as delisting.

-Delisted shares refer to the shares of a listed company that has been removed from stock exchange permanently for buying and selling purposes.
+Delisted shares refer to the shares of a listed company that have been removed from the stock exchange permanently for buying and selling purposes.

 Delisting of shares can be voluntary or involuntary, depending on the reason for delisting.